 This fund contains the former Hearts of Oak Friendly Society with-profits policies.

 Currently, 100% of the special bonus is being paid on claims under both life assurance and pension policies.
 A final bonus (sometimes also called "terminal bonus") can be paid on all with-profits policies in this sub-fund when they become claims on death or at maturity; an allowance can also be made for this final bonus within the calculation of surrender values.

 The final bonus is a percentage of the total benefits, excluding final bonus, the date of the claim.
-The rate of final bonus that will be added to claims from 1 April 2021 is 22.3% for pensions business and 21.2% for life business, an increase from 18.3% and 17.1% paid from 1 October 2020.
+The rate of final bonus that will be added to claims from 1 April 2022 is 27.1% for pensions business and 25.7% for life business, a decrease from 28.5% and 27.1% paid from 1 October 2021.
 Final bonus rates are not guaranteed and may be altered at any time.

 Annuities in payment from WPSF6 continue to receive their non-guaranteed annuity benefits in full and a bonus annuity of 0.5% of the basic annuity.
 This bonus was introduced in 2019 and is non-guaranteed.